How I Stopped Waking Up Anxious Every Morning

 Seek professional help

 Dr. Attari says that if waking up anxious is disrupting your life, it’s worth seeking out some extra help.
-Cognitive behavioral therapy, a psychological intervention that focuses on spotting, challenging, and shifting unhelpful behaviors and patterns, is proven to help resolve sleep issues, often very quickly, according to Stanford Healthcare.
+Cognitive behavioural therapy, a psychological intervention that focuses on spotting, challenging, and shifting unhelpful behaviours and patterns, is proven to help resolve sleep issues, often very quickly, according to Stanford Healthcare.

 You can find a therapist who’s trained in the technique.
 But you can also try it out solo, too.
 “There’s a free app from the US Department of Veteran Affairs that I tell a lot of patients to use, and people find it very helpful,” Dr. Attari says.
 It teaches you about sleep, and provides a structured way to adopt strategies that are proven to improve your zs.
 It may feel like a serious step — but if you’re really having trouble shaking off your early-morning anxiety, it might be worth it.